NUMBUKU/c_lists/README.md

 "node * 'the name of your new list' = 'the method you want to use'('the name of your list', [any other arguments]);".
 I included an example file so you can see how you might use this library, the file is called: example.c.

-To include the file have it in the same folder and type: '# include "clists.h"'
+To include the file have it in the same folder and type: '# include "clists.h"'.

 That's it, I hope you learn something.